CP-STA/sta-setup/readme.md

     The make complier on the lab machines is a bit broken.
 We haven't found a way to fix it yet, but you can workaround many build failures with `brew install --force-bottle` to use a "bottle" (pre-complied binary).
 Homebrew defaults to building from source because it is not installed in `/home/linuxbrew/.linuxbrew` (for which you don't have write permission).

+2. The system default package are still being called in shell after installing a different version in homebrew

+    try to do
+    ```bash
+    $ brew link <package>
+    ```
+    and restart your shell session.

+    You also need to make sure that `~/.linuxbrew/bin` is in PATH (which should be if the setup is successful).

-2. Problem with PATH.
+3. Problem with PATH.

-    Try to add the PATH in `~/.profile`, which will get loaded.
+    Try to add the PATH you need into `~/.profile`, which will get loaded.

 # Uninstallation
 Just remove `~/.linuxbrew`.
 It will also remove every packages you installed with homebrew.